stevearc/overseer.nvim/lua/overseer/testing/README.md

 - Filter by status
 - Panel for _file_ tests
 - parse and display duration
-- Probably need 2 modes:

-1. show me the tests in this file.
-Run them, or some subset of them.
-2. run the tests for this _project_.
-Maybe show them?
-Definitely show the results.
-   Do I want to have a test explorer like VS Code?
-For whole project, or just file?

 ## Commands

 - OverseerTestLast
-- rerun failed (set limit on number of concurrent jobs)
+- rerun failed tests (set limit on number of concurrent jobs)

 ## Future